Erosion Control & Slope Hazards

 The problem of erosive materials entering our waterways can be attributed to several factors.
 Although a certain amount of the problem is a result of natural causes, the construction of new development, especially hillside development, also plays a role.
 Today, you must be concerned with how much, and how clean, water flows from your site.
 Part of this process entails controlling erosion on the site and preventing sediment from leaving construction sites.

-Ordinances governing requirements for installation of erosion control measures for development of property located in the slope hazard area can be found in Article 13.100 - Slope Hazard District (PDF) of the City of Grants Pass Development Code.
+Ordinances governing requirements for the installation of erosion control measures for the development of property located in the slope hazard area can be found in Article 13.100 - Slope Hazard District (PDF) of the City of Grants Pass Development Code.

 The Slope Hazard Area contains land that has slopes of greater than 15%.

 Best Management Practices

 Measures that prevent erosion, commonly referred to as BMPs or Best Management Practices, include temporary and permanent seeding, mulching, dust control, and using undisturbed buffer zones.
-Sediment control methods can prevent sediment already suspended in runoff water from leaving a site and include use of silt fences, gravel construction entrances, sediment traps and inlet protection.
+Sediment control methods can prevent sediment already suspended in runoff water from leaving a site and include the use of silt fences, gravel construction entrances, sediment traps, and inlet protection.

 - Before Construction -View information on basic best management practices that should be installed before construction begins.